Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Introduction

 We find that future GW detector networks will have the potential to discover thousands of BNS mergers whose signal-to-noise ratio and parameter uncertainties scale with the sensitivity of the network components.
 A subpopulation of these BNSs with small sky location errors (i.e. 90th percentile of the sky area uncertainty is < 1 sq. deg.) correlated with bright KNe (i.e. i-band apparent magnitude < 25) can be increased in size by an order of magnitude, i.e. from 1\% to 10\% of the total population, by including a 20km Einstein Telescope \cite{ET2025} to a network of two Cosmic Explorer \cite{CE2021} detectors.
 We recover the usual degeneracies in the GW observables, such as the luminosity distance and orbital inclination, and find that breaking these degeneracies will depend crucially on the specific configuration of third generation GW detector networks.
-Lastly, we reveal new correlations between parameters whose behavior depends upon the assumptions of the model, motivating our discussion of modeling challenges and multi-messenger systematics in studies utilizing future datasets.
+Lastly, we demonstrate the dependence of the joint detection rates on the common envelope efficiency parameter, showing how its non-monotonicity and affects on the merger rate density translate into a systematic uncertainty of the detection rate.
+This provides new insights into how the interplay of assumptions regarding progenitor evolution and cosmological modeling affect the predicted rates of detectable BNSs, motivating further work toward understanding multi-messenger systematics in studies utilizing future datasets.

 This paper is organized as follows.
 We present the adopted models of binary evolution and of the GW and EM signals in Sec.~\ref{sec:Methods}.
 In Sec.~\ref{sec:Results} we present our results, and in Sec.~\ref{sec:ConcDisc} we summarize our conclusions.